Joe Baker Jr. Killed in Shiloh Car Accident

 The crash remains under investigation.

-What role does infrastructure play in single-vehicle crashes?
+What role does vehicle inspection play in the investigation?

 Arkansas wrongful death statute